soemilia/Getting-and-Cleaning-Data/README.md

 5. Appropriately labels the dataset with descriptive variable names.
 6. From the data set in step 5, creates a second, independent tidy dataset with the average of each variable for each activity and each subject.

-## Repository Information
+## Information
 This repository contains 3 main files:

-* run_analysis.R - This script is used to build up and perform the analysis on the required sample data.
+* run_analysis.R - This script is used to perform the analysis.
-* tidy.txt - This is the final output from the run_analysis.R script.
+* tidy.txt - This is the final output.
 It contains a cleansed version of the sample data.
 * CodeBook.md - Contains the definitions of each of the columns in our generated tidy.txt file.